Test Catalog

 Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Cryptococcosis is an invasive fungal infection caused by Cryptococcus neoformans or Cryptococcus gattii.
 C neoformans has been isolated from several sites in nature, particularly weathered pigeon droppings.
 C gattii was previously only associated with tropical and subtropical regions.
-More recently, however, this organism has been found to be endemic in British Columbia and the Pacific Northwestern United States and is associated with several different tree species.
+More recently, however, this organism has been found to be endemic in British Columbia and the Pacific Northwestern US and is associated with several different tree species.

 Infection is usually acquired via the pulmonary route.
 Patients are often unaware of any exposure history.
 Approximately half of the patients with symptomatic disease have a predisposing immunosuppressive condition such as AIDS, steroid therapy, lymphoma, or sarcoidosis.
 Symptoms may include fever, headache, dizziness, ataxia, somnolence, and cough.
 While the majority of C neoformans infections occur in immunocompromised patient populations, C gattii has a higher predilection for infection of healthy individuals.(1,2)